dma-graveyard/MaritimeCloudPortalTestbed/README.md

     npm install -g bower

+* Karma (Follow the installation instructions at https://www.npmjs.org/package/karma)

+    npm install karma

 * ( Not in use just yet: )
 ** Grunt.js (Follow the installation instructions at http://gruntjs.com)

 ## Initial setup

+### Install Node js modules (e.g. Karma and friends)

+In order to download front-end devDependencies (for test) you need to run

+    npm install

+This will download external dependencies defined in 'packages.json' to the folder "src/main/webapp/app/node_modules".

 ### Bower